Diagnostics Package (CVDP)

 - CSM - CCSM - CESM Control Run Intercomparison

-To download the CVDP software package please refer to the Code page. v3.7.0 of the CVDP is part of the ESMValTool, a community diagnostic and performance metrics tool for routine evalutation of Earth System models in CMIP.
+To download the CVDP software package please refer to the Code page. v5.1.1 of the CVDP is part of the ESMValTool, a community diagnostic and performance metrics tool for routine evaluation of Earth System models in CMIP.

-When presenting results from the CVDP in either oral or written form, please acknowledge the NCAR Climate Analysis Section's Climate Variability Diagnostics Package and if possible cite:
+When presenting results from the CVDP in either oral or written form, please cite:

 CVDP collaborators: Adam Phillips, Clara Deser, John Fasullo, Steve Yeager, Dennis Shea, Rick Brownrigg, Chris Brierley (UCL), Toby Ault (Cornell), Laurent Terray (CERFACS), as well as other members of NCAR's Climate Analysis Section.